cbcrg/tcoffee/docs/tcoffee_technical_documentation.rst

 .. note:: Note: -in can be replaced with the combined usage of -aln, iprofile, .pdb, .lib, -method.

 *See the box for an explanation of the -in flag.
 The following argument passed via -in*

 ::

-  $$: t_coffee -in=Ssample_seq1.fasta,Asample_aln1.aln,Asample_aln2.msf,Mlalign_\
+  $$: t_coffee -in=Ssample_seq1.fasta,Asample_aln1.aln,Asample_aln2.msf,Mlalign_id_pair, \
- id_pair,Lsample_lib1.tc_lib -outfile=outaln
+      Lsample_lib1.tc_lib -outfile=outaln

-*This command will trigger the following chain of events: *
+This command will trigger the following chain of events:

 1) *Gather all the sequences.
 Sequences within all the provided files are pooled together.
 Format recognition is automatic.
 Duplicates are removed (if they have the same name).
 Duplicates in a single file are only tolerated in FASTA format file, although they will cause sequences to be renamed.In the above case, the total set of sequences will be made of sequences contained in sequences1.seq, alignment1.aln, alignment2.msf and library.lib, plus the sequences initially gathered by -infile.*

 2) *Turn alignments into libraries. alignment1.aln and alignment2.msf will be read and turned into libraries.
 Another library will be produced by applying the method lalign_id_pair to the set of sequences previously obtained (1).
 The final library used for the alignment will be the combination of all this information.*

 *Note as well the following rules:*

-*1-Order: The order in which sequences, methods, alignments and libraries are fed in is irrelevant.*
+1) Order: The order in which sequences, methods, alignments and libraries are fed in is irrelevant.
-*2-Heterogeneity: There is no need for each element (A, S, L) to contain the same sequences.*
+2) Heterogeneity: There is no need for each element (A, S, L) to contain the same sequences.
-*3-No Duplicate: Each file should contain only one copy of each sequence.
-Duplicates are only allowed in FASTA files but will cause the sequences to be renamed.*
+3) No Duplicate: Each file should contain only one copy of each sequence.
+Duplicates are only allowed in FASTA files but will cause the sequences to be renamed.
-*4-Reconciliation: If two files (for instance two alignments) contain different versions of the same sequence due to an indel, a new sequence will be reconstructed and used instead.
+4) Reconciliation: If two files (for instance two alignments) contain different versions of the same sequence due to an indel, a new sequence will be reconstructed and used instead.
 This can be useful if you are trying to combine several runs of blast, or structural information where residues may have been deleted.
 However substitutions are forbidden.
-If two sequences with the same name cannot be merged, they will cause the program to exit with an information message.*
+If two sequences with the same name cannot be merged, they will cause the program to exit with an information message.

 ::